SoftUni-Internal/interactive-content/EN/01-Arrays/02-Reading-and-Printing-Array.md

 }
 ```

-First, we read the numbers from the console and split them by the empty spaces between them.
+We read the numbers from the console and split them using a space `" "` as a delimiter.

 Then we initialize a new array with a length equal to the number of elements we have read.